 This three-day course will provide an understanding of the role that surfaces play in materials behaviour of thin film and coating systems.
-Practical sessions will review concepts of surface engineering for multiple applications and how it may be used to optimise industrial component performance.
-Read more Read less
+Sessions will review concepts of surface engineering for multiple applications and how this may be used to optimise and influence the product life cycle.

 Integrating both theory with lab practice should ensure a greater understanding and appreciation of the concepts for application.The fundamentals of this course cover practical deposition and characterisation of functional coatings and thin films for multiple applications such as mechanical, biomedical, catalytic, electronic and power generation using a large variety of deposition methods (physical vapour deposition, chemical vapour deposition, sol-gel, electron beam PVD, electroplating, and plasma spraying).